Connect – accompany to an activity

 Before your first task

-1. Please read the lone working guide.
-It is really important that you familiarise yourself with the process as all volunteers participating in Connect must follow this process.
+- Please read the lone working guide.
+It is really important that you familiarise yourself with the process as all volunteers participating in Connect must follow this process if you enter the person’s home or are alone with them in the community.
 You must also read the information for entering someone's home.

 Full guidance for using the app can be found in using the GoodSAM app.